 Visit Sites & Organizations within your Hotjar Account.

 Click the gear icon to access Site Settings for the site you would like to suppress on-page text.

 You will need Admin team access permissions or higher.

 Under Data Suppression toggle which options you want on or off.

 You have various content suppression options available.
 They include:

-All on-page content: All content including images are suppressed.
-Boxes with a diagonal line-pattern will show with the same size as the original image.
+All on-page content: All content including images is suppressed.
+Boxes with a diagonal line-pattern (seen below) will show the same size as the original image.